 NHMRC expert working committee involved with the development of the Guide

 An expert working committee provided advice on the development of the Guide.
 The membership of this working committee comprised experts in the care and use of Australian native mammals and animal welfare.
-Member information and disclosures of interest can be found here: NHMRC expert working committee involved with the development of the Guide - see 'Download' section
+Information about membership and disclosures of interest is available from the 'Download' section below.

 Public consultation was undertaken in March-May in 2012 and 44 submissions were received from a broad range of stakeholders.
 The non-confidential submissions to the public consultation can be viewed at the NHMRC Public Consultation website.

 For general enquiries about this document, please contact email@example.com